Azure/terraform-azurerm-avm-res-eventgrid-namespace/README.md

 ### <a name="input_location"></a> [location](#input\_location)

-Description: Azure region where the resource should be deployed.
+Description: Azure region where the EventGrid Namespace will be deployed.

 Type: `string`

 ### <a name="input_name"></a> [name](#input\_name)

-Description: The name of the this resource.
+Description: The Name of the Eventgrid Namespace.

 Type: `string`

 ### <a name="input_resource_group_name"></a> [resource\_group\_name](#input\_resource\_group\_name)

-Description: The resource group where the resources will be deployed.
+Description: The resource group where the EventGrid Namespace will be deployed.

 Type: `string`

 ## Optional Inputs

 The following input variables are optional (have default values):

+### <a name="input_capacity"></a> [capacity](#input\_capacity)

+Description: (Optional) Specifies the Capacity / Throughput Units for an Eventgrid Namespace.
+Valid values can be between 1 and 40.

+Type: `number`

+Default: `1`

 ### <a name="input_customer_managed_key"></a> [customer\_managed\_key](#input\_customer\_managed\_key)